krzysztofzuraw/kzuraw.com/src/content/writing/2020-02-09-css-in-js-patterns.md

 ## Conclusion

-You can check all of those examples in more complicated scenarios in [code-sandbox](https://codesandbox.io/embed/css-in-js-patterns-zz7ns):

 In this blog post I wanted to present 3 CSS-in-JS patterns:

 - styled prop.
 This is the easiest one to use but has a problem with having a lot of boilerplate to